traefik/traefik/docs/content/middlewares/redirectscheme.md

         port: "443"
 ```

-!!! tip

-    Port in this configuration is a string, not a numeric value.
+!!! info "Port in this configuration is a string, not a numeric value."